danvinci/yinsh/README.md

 I built this version from scratch, using:
 - JavaScript and the Canvas API for the game interface
 - SolidJS for the navigation UI
-- Julia for everything that runs server-side, including the adversarial 'AI' (a minmax heuristic at depth-2)
+- Julia for everything that runs server-side, including the adversarial 'AI' (a minimax-like heuristic at depth-2)
 - Deployed using Docker, behind Cloudflare, at [yinsh.net](https://yinsh.net/)

 &nbsp;